This is an update to an article originally written in 2014 by Kimberly Dodson.

 At Fund Wisdom we review innovative funding and investing options and the changing market dynamics that accompany them.
 These funding platforms are creating greater transparency and market insight on what businesses and investors are using for funding sources and how successful they are.
-Depending on the entrepreneur and the vision for the business, certain methods of capital will be more appropriate than others.
+Depending on the entrepreneur and your vision for the business, certain methods of capital will be more appropriate than others.

 What is Debt?

-- Lending Club offers businesses peer to peer lending apply for a lower rate
+- Lending Club offers businesses peer-to-peer lending apply for a lower rate

 What is Equity?